 The cloud computing environment offers many handy and inexpensive applications.
-However, placing any information about students at a website not under contract with the University may raise FERPA issues.
+However, placing information about students on a website not under contract with the University may raise FERPA issues.
 Make the use of these sites optional, or allow students concerned about privacy to provide their information to you in a secure manner.

-In letters of recommendation, faculty, teaching assistants, and readers can discuss their personal observations, but they should not disclose information from student records, such as grades, without the student’s consent.
+In letters of recommendation, faculty, teaching assistants, and readers can discuss their observations, but they should not disclose information from student records, such as grades, without the student’s consent.